web3-storage/w3up-client/README.md

 We haven’t had a chance to explore this option enough to firmly suggest how to best get started with this implementation type, but at a high level, we’d recommend:
 - _To-do: Include instructions_

 If you explore this option, contributions are welcome to these docs to help others in the future (and to reveal feature requests and bugs that we can patch to improve this implementation path)!
+Also feel free to chime into the discussion here. (_to-do: add link to github discussion on topic_)

 ## API